 - Building multi-story housing will result in a denser city, with lower carbon emissions.
 (Yet, multi-story housing reduces neighbor interactions which promote integration.)

 - Building better infrastructure to prevent floods, power outages, and physical destruction.
 (How many governments invest in poor communities, where climate-induced damage risks are higher?)

 - Transitioning to a more service-based economy could reduce industrial carbon footprint.
 (But labor market transitions often cause job loss in the short term.)

-In conclusion, a habitat resilient to human and climate disasters, demands well-thought out city planning.
-That’s why, social, economic, environmental impact are essential considerations in sustainable city design.
-In this regard, policy innovations at the city level are sometimes successful; however, national governments are not always able to scale up city-based actions.
+In conclusion, a habitat resilient to human and climate disasters demands well-thought-out city planning.
+That is why, social, economic and environmental impacts are essential considerations in sustainable city design.
+In this regard, policy innovations at the city level are sometimes successful.
+However, national governments are not always able to scale up city-based actions.